utecht/old_blog/_posts/2015-06-05-comparing-triplestores.md

 <a name="REST"></a>REST
 ===
-For my purposes this was the most important feature of these triplestores as it would be the only way the application would interact with the data.
+For my purposes this was the most important feature of these triple stores as it would be the only way the application would interact with the data.
 I had need of both the ability to query and update the data in the store from a client-side javascript application.
-Unfortunately due to the nature of RDF working directly client to triplestore is difficult.
+Unfortunately due to the nature of RDF working directly client to triple store is difficult.
 In traditional RESTful APIs collections of members can be retrieved and then all properties of each member can be retrieved independently.
 Because of the graph nature of RDF neither of these works quite the same from a REST point of view.
 Take for example a graph storing information about books with this simple structure.

 {% highlight turtle %}